Other Medical Services & Supplies

 Exclusion(s):

-Canes, Casts, Cervical Collars, Crutches and Walkers (including Knee Walkers/Scooters), Splints
+Canes, Cervical Collars, Crutches and Walkers (including Knee Walkers/Scooters), and Trusses (hernia belts)

-Every calendar year (January to December), you and your dependants each have a combined maximum of $100 towards the purchase and/or rental of canes, casts, cervical collars, crutches, walkers (including knee walkers/scooters), and splints.
-These items are each covered up to $40 per category per year.
+Every calendar year (January to December), you and your dependants each have a combined maximum of $100 towards the purchase and/or rental of canes, cervical collars, crutches, walkers (including knee walkers/scooters), and trusses (hernia belts).
+These items are each covered up to $40 per item per year.

 Exclusion(s):